 A6.
-(Optional) Run ltest under control of gdb, try the commands.
+Run the test programs under control of gdb, try the commands.

-6.2 Memory-Related Errors
+6.1 Memory-Related Errors

 In Java, many errors are caught by the compiler (use of uninitialized variables) or by the runtime system (addressing outside array bounds, dereferencing null pointers, etc.).
 In C++, errors of this kind are not caught, instead they result in erroneous results or faults during program execution.
 Furthermore, you get no information about where in the program the error occurred.
 Since deallocation of dynamic memory in C++ is manual, you also have a whole new class of errors (dangling pointers, double delete, memory leaks).